Refusing to Concede, Trump Blocks Cooperation on Transition

-Barr signed off on investigations into unsubstantiated claims of widespread fraud made repeatedly by Trump.
+Despite little evidence of fraud, Barr signed off on investigations into the unsubstantiated claims made repeatedly by Trump.
 Even as Biden began assembling experts to face the surging pandemic, the federal agency that needs to green light the beginnings of the transition of power held off on taking that step.
 And the White House moved to crack down on those not deemed sufficiently loyal as Trump continued to refuse to concede the race.

 Top Republicans largely refused to put widespread pressure on Trump to accept his election loss.
 He remained out of sight at the White House, conversations ongoing about how the defeated president would spend the coming days and weeks as he challenged the people's verdict.